TotalMiner/totalminer.github.io/lua/functions/other/set_switch.md

 ## set_switch

-Set a switches position (on or off).
+Set a switches on/off position.

 ___